paolobenve/myphotoshare/README.md

 * `php5-gd` in order to create albums share images
 * `curl`, used by minify script
 * `cssmin` (`https://github.com/zacharyvoase/cssmin`, debian/ubuntu packages `cssmin`) and `jsmin` (`https://github.com/tikitu/jsmin`, debian/ubuntu package `python-jsmin`), unless using external web service
+* optional: opencv, python-opencv: if found, face detection is used when cropping images to square

 #### Why `php`?
 Isn't it enough with javascript?